 When we help our kids list their pros and cons of an activity, we must remember that adults are more affected by sunk costs than children are.
 This can allow our kids to view their current situation with more clarity than we do.

 That even gives quitting a rosy glow!
-Although Im sure Amy Chua, author of, would heartily disagree.
+Although I’m sure Amy Chua, author of Battle Hymn of the Tiger Mother, would heartily disagree.
 She sees parents in the dominant Caucasian culture as letting their kids quit things much too easily.
 When I, along with so many other parents, read her essay this year it struck many chords.
 My first inclination was to completely ignore her rather extreme thesis.

 Deep satisfaction from mastery VERSUS increased mental and physical health from quitting.